Applied and Computational Mathematics

 ACM 190.
 Reading and Independent Study.
 Units by arrangement.
 Graded pass/fail only.

 ACM 201.
 Partial Differential Equations.
 12 units (4-0-8); first term.
 Prerequisites: ACM 95/100 ab, ACM/IDS 101 ab, ACM 11 or equivalent.
 This course offers an introduction to the theory of Partial Differential Equations (PDEs) commonly encountered across mathematics, engineering and science.
 The goal of the course is to study properties of different classes of linear and nonlinear PDEs (elliptic, parabolic and hyperbolic) and the behavior of their solutions using tools from functional analysis with an emphasis on applications.
 We will discuss representative models from different areas such as: heat equation, wave equation, advection-reaction-diffusion equation, conservation laws, shocks, predator prey models, Burger’s equation, kinetic equations, gradient flows, transport equations, integral equations, Helmholtz and Schrödinger equations and Stoke’s flow.
 In this course you will use analytical tools such as Gauss’s theorem, Green’s functions, weak solutions, existence and uniqueness theory, Sobolev spaces, well-posedness theory, asymptotic analysis, Fredholm theory, Fourier transforms and spectral theory.
 More advanced topics include: Perron’s method, applications to irrotational flow, elasticity, electrostatics, special solutions, vibrations, Huygens’ principle, Eikonal equations, spherical means, retarded potentials, water waves, various approximations, dispersion relations, Maxwell equations, gas dynamics, Riemann problems, single- and double-layer potentials, Navier-Stokes equations, Reynolds number, potential flow, boundary layer theory, subsonic, supersonic and transonic flow.
-Instructors: Hoffmann, Hosseini.
+Not offered 2019–20.

 ACM/IDS 216.
 Markov Chains, Discrete Stochastic Processes and Applications.
 9 units (3-0-6); second term.
 Prerequisites: ACM/EE/IDS 116 or equivalent.
 Stable laws, Markov chains, classification of states, ergodicity, von Neumann ergodic theorem, mixing rate, stationary/equilibrium distributions and convergence of Markov chains, Markov chain Monte Carlo and its applications to scientific computing, Metropolis Hastings algorithm, coupling from the past, martingale theory and discrete time martingales, rare events, law of large deviations, Chernoff bounds.
 Instructor: Owhadi.